-These are the chief baby signs of ear infection:
+These are the chief signs of ear infection in babies:

 1. A change in baby’s mood.
 Is your usually cheery baby suddenly grumpy and irritable?
 If the answer is yes, this should immediately alert you to the fact that there could be an ear infection brewing.

 2. If baby looks unusually flushed, you must surely take note.
-Feel the forehead and put baby’s palm against your cheek.
-If they feel unusually hot, you should be fishing out that thermometer right about now.
+Feel the forehead and put your baby’s palm against your cheek.
+If he/she feels unusually hot, you should be fishing out that thermometer right about now.
 A fever is a good indicator that there could be an inner ear infection.

-3. If baby has just had a cold or infected sinuses, you should be extra watchful as an ear infection often follows hot on the heels of one of these.
+3. If your baby has just had a cold or sinuses issue, you should be extra watchful as an ear infection often follows hot on the heels of one of these.

 4. If baby is fussing and you cannot explain why, then it could be a strong sign of ear infection.

-5. Has baby’s appetite altered?
+5. Has baby’s appetite changed?
 Has the amount of intake gone down?
 This is also a certain sign that an infection could be coming on.

-6. If your baby has developed an interest in his ears all of a sudden, pulling, tugging, or scratching, it could very well be much more than curiosity.
-Particularly note if he seems frustrated.
+6. If your baby has developed an interest in his ears all of a sudden; pulling, tugging, or scratching, it could very well be much more than curiosity.
+Particularly note if he/she seems frustrated.

 7. The bug that causes ear infection can also cause a bad stomach or vomiting by affecting the gastrointestinal tract.

 8. Is baby pulling away from the bottle or breast after a few sips?
-This could be because of an ear infection which makes chewing and swallowing difficult.
+This could be because of an ear infection, which makes sucking and swallowing difficult.